oqton/blenderless/README.md

 # Blenderless

-Blenderless is the python package for easy headless rendering using blender.
+Blenderless is the Python package for easy headless rendering using Blender.

 ## Getting Started